EcoJulia/Phylo.jl/README.md

 they will both be adapted as appropriate until both are functioning as required (though they are currently working together reasonably successfully).

-However, it can also read newick trees is a very hacky way:
+It can also read newick trees somewhat successfully either from strings or files:

 ```julia
 julia> using Phylo